The Best Diet Before Embryo Transfer to Increase Fertility Chances

 Raw egg

-Due to having the salmonella virus, the raw egg can cause food poisoning and should be avoided before embryo transfer.
+Due to the salmonella virus, raw eggs can cause food poisoning and should be avoided before embryo transfer.

 Foods containing soy